 It was not long before she began composing her own music, arranging her favourite standards and playing with several ensembles around the city including the Toronto Jazz Chorus, York University Jazz Choir, and her own group--the Cat Bernardi Quartet.

 Cat Bernardi has performed at many of Toronto's most popular Jazz venues such as the Jazz Bistro, Chalker's Bistro and Gate 403, to name a few.
-She has also performed in many esteemed festivals such as the Downtown Markham Jazz Festival, Downtown Oakville Jazz Festival, Scarborough Town Jazz Festival, Hamilton's Steel City Jazz Festival and Toronto's Canadian Music Week.
+She has also performed in many esteemed festivals such as the Downtown Oakville Jazz Festival, Scarborough Town Jazz Festival, Hamilton's Steel City Jazz Festival and Toronto's Canadian Music Week.
+Last summer (2019), she was the TD Jazz Hotspot feature for the Markham Music Festival.
 She has performed in numerous musicals, working with acclaimed directors in roles such as Mae (Reefer Madness), Penelope Pennywise (Urinetown) and Ruth (Pirates of Penzance).

 It is Cat's original music and distinct style that have had her invited onto Rogers TV twice to perform her original songs, and to be nominated as Best Music Artist in the prestigious 2016 MARTY awards and Best New Artist in the 2019 Mississauga Music Awards.
 Cat has also had her music featured on Jazz FM 91.1 and on several podcasts.

 Cat has also begun a new venture, composing music for Musical Theatre.
 She debuted her first musical "And Then She Did" at the 2018 Toronto Fringe Festival, which received a glowing NNNN review in NOW Toronto Magazine.
-She is currently working on her second musical with Theatre Orangeville's Playwright in Residence, Kristen da Silva.
+She is continues to collaborate on composition endeavours throughout the GTA.